ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     When you choose to provide a specific IP address, ensure that the IP address is not listed under [reserved IP](/docs/power-iaas?topic=power-iaas-configuring-subnet#reserv-ip).
     {: important}

-    For an AIX VM, network interface controllers (NICs) are assigned based on the order in which you specify them during creation.
+    For an AIX VSI, network interface controllers (NICs) are assigned based on the order in which you specify them during creation.
 To display the information about all the network interfaces after provisioning, open the AIX console and type `ifconfig -a`.
     {: note}

 9. Accept the **Terms of Use** and click **Create instance** to provision a new {{site.data.keyword.powerSys_notm}}.
 To view your boot images, go to **Boot images** after you provision the instance.